| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Concluding Points:

-Healthy diets do not involve diets and expensive food.
+Healthy eating does not mean a complicated or expensive diet.
+In many cases, simple home-cooked meals made with locally available foods can provide proper nutrition.
 It has to do with making a smart day-to-day decision, such as choosing balanced meals, maintaining gut health, staying hydrated, and meal planning.

 The small changes today can result in healthier days to come.